-Summer is a season of mixed emotions for many families who are grieving.
+Summer is a season of mixed emotions for many families in grief.
 The end of school and after-school activities can be a relief for some, especially if they struggled with having enough energy and concentration for class and homework.
 Others will miss the structure and social time that school and sports provide.
 For adults, summer might mean a less demanding schedule, but could also add the stress of finding childcare or having enough financial resources for camps and trips.

 Families may also wrestle with whether to continue summer traditions they shared with the person who died.
 These can range from special vacations they took each year to memories of simple things, such as watching the person mow the lawn or wear their favorite t-shirt.
 Similar to the approach of winter holidays, summer provides a great opportunity for families to discuss their hopes and expectations for the season.
-If you are the parent or caregiver for children or teens who are grieving, set aside time to talk about memories and traditions.
+If you are the parent or caregiver for grieving children or teens, set aside time to talk about memories and traditions.

 Everyone might have different needs, which can require some negotiating and group problemsolving.
 If one child really wants to go camping at their mom's favorite lake, but another doesn't, perhaps the one who doesn't can stay with a family member or friend while you go with the one who does.
 Reassure yourself and others that there is no right way to do summer and that it's okay to figure it out together.
+Here are two summer activities that grieving people of any age might find helpful:

-Here are two summer activities that people of any age who are grieving might find helpful:
+Bubble Messages: Bubbles are

-Bubble Messages:
+a great way to share memories

-Bubbles are a great way to share memories and messages in a group or on your own, while also being outside.
+and messages in a group

+or on your own, while also being outside.
 As a group, invite people to say a memory or a message to the person who died out loud or to themselves while they blow a bubble.
 This is also a good option for children to do on their own whenever they want to say something to the person who died.